matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 ### `getCurrentUserTokenAuth()` <a name="getCurrentUserTokenAuth"></a>

-Returns the current user&#039;s token auth.
+Returns the current user's token auth.

 #### Signature